 Bhagwan Shree Rajneesh in 1985

-In 1985, the guru blamed Sheela and other female commune members for extremist problems, thus clearing himself.
+Stork only learnt these things by overhearing conversations between Rajneesh and the favoured confidante Ma Anand Sheela, who subsequently bore the major brunt of the guru's disapproval.
+In 1985, Rajneesh blamed Sheela and other female commune members for extremist problems, thus clearing himself.
 Rajneesh had meanwhile bankrupted the commune via the acquisition of ninety-three Rolls Royce automobiles.

 24.2 Aum Shinrikyo and the Japanese Sects

 During the 1990s, extremist sects created more shocks.
-The Order of the Solar Temple claimed multiple victims in 1994-97, and the Aum Shinrikyo cult launched a lethal sarin gas attack on the Tokyo subway in 1995.
+The Order of the Solar Temple claimed multiple victims in 1994-97.
+The Aum Shinrikyo cult launched a lethal sarin gas attack on the Tokyo subway in 1995.
 There were thousands of casualties in the Tokyo tragedy.
 Police investigations at the cult headquarters in Japan discovered dangerous stockpiles, including biological warfare agents such as anthrax, and chemicals sufficient to produce sarin in a quantity estimated to kill four million people.
 A different kind of event occurred in California, where the Heaven’s Gate cult achieved a collective suicide amongst the membership in 1997.
 Over forty suicides occurred in what has been defined as a syncretistic new age Christian and UFO belief sect.

 Activities of the Aum Shinrikyo sect stunned even some hardcore analysts.
 This “new religious movement” was founded in 1984.
-Their arsenal and two laboratories of chemical weapons did not stop at the nerve gas sarin, but included advanced nerve agents such as VX, and killer diseases such as anthrax and Q-fever.
-The Guardian reported that “followers were starved, doped with LSD and forced to undergo bizarre initiations; the cult’s enemies were murdered and incinerated in purpose-built microwave ovens.”
+Their arsenal (and two laboratories) of chemical weapons did not stop at the nerve gas sarin, but included lethal nerve agents such as VX, also killer diseases such as anthrax and Q-fever.
+The Guardian reported: “Followers were starved, doped with LSD and forced to undergo bizarre initiations; the cult’s enemies were murdered and incinerated in purpose-built microwave ovens.”

-Some traumatised ex-devotees were reported to be recovering via a support group from years of physical and mental abuse, many young Japanese continued to become enthusiastic recruits to the dogma of this sect, which promised supernatural or “mystical” powers and salvation.
-See Andrew Marshall, “It gassed the Tokyo subway...,” The Guardian, July 15th 1999.
+Some traumatised ex-devotees were reported to be recovering, via a support group, from years of physical and mental abuse.
+However, many young Japanese continued to become enthusiastic recruits to the dogma of Aum Shinrikyo, which promised supernatural or “mystical” powers and salvation.
+Early reports included David E. Kaplan and Andrew Marshall, The Cult at the End of the World (1996); Andrew Marshall, “It gassed the Tokyo subway....,” The Guardian, July 15th 1999.